Skip to main content

 For AI agents

-If you're an AI agent (Claude Code, Cursor, GitHub Copilot, ChatGPT, etc.) reading an SDK error and trying to fix it autonomously, you have two structured surfaces:
+If you're an AI agent (Claude Code, Cursor, GitHub Copilot, ChatGPT, etc.) reading a Von Payments error and trying to fix it autonomously, branch on the code, then use the structured surfaces below.

-err.docs // canonical reference URL — this page or sibling
+err.docs // canonical reference URL — this page or a sibling

 err.requestId // X-Request-Id for support correlation